Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Nyquil Cold And Flu Upsides

-• Nyquil Cold And Flu is a multi-symptom cold drug.
-It can help with watery eyes, a cough, a fever, and soreness.
+• Nyquil Cold and Flu is a multi-symptom cold drug.
+It can help with watery eyes, cough, fever, and soreness.

 • Dextromethorphan, a cough medication, performs effectively and has few adverse effects.